Jordan Murray (soccer): Kerala Blasters

-On 24 October 2020, Murray signed for the Indian Super League club Kerala Blasters ahead of the 2020-21 ISL season.
+On 24 October 2020, Murray signed for the Indian Super League club Kerala Blasters ahead of the 2020–21 ISL season.
 He made his debut for the Blasters on 20 November against ATK Mohun Bagan, coming on as a substitute in the 75th minute.
 On 13 December 2020, Murray scored on his first start for the club in the South Indian Derby against Bengaluru.
 Murray scored his next his goal against Hyderabad on 27 December 2020 which ended 2-0 in favour of the Blasters.
-He was also able to score one goal in a 4-2 loss against Odisha on 7 January 2021.
-On 10 January, Murray's brace helped Blasters to win against Jamshedpur 3-2 and was awarded the man of the match award.
-Murray scored in the 1-1 draw against East Bengal on 15 January 2021, thus scoring in three consecutive matches during the season. and was the top scorer for the club in the season.
+He also scored a goal in a 4-2 loss against Odisha on 7 January 2021.
+On 10 January, Murray's brace helped Blasters win against Jamshedpur 3-2 and was awarded the man of the match award.
+Murray scored in the 1-1 draw against East Bengal on 15 January 2021, thus scoring in three consecutive matches during the season.
+He was the top scorer for the club in the season.
 On 11 June 2021, the club officially announced the departure of Murray.

 Jamshedpur

-On 5 September 2021, Jamshedpur announced that they had signed a two-year deal with Murray, ahead of the 2021–22 Indian Super League season.
+On 5 September 2021, Jamshedpur announced that they had signed a two-year deal with Murray, ahead of the 2021–22 Indian Super League.